by Cornelius-Takahama, Vernon

 11. Tan, T. (2007, September 17).
 Kopitiam making way for tunnel.
 The Straits Times, p.
 29. Retrieved from NewspaperSG.

-The information in this article is valid as at 1999 and correct as far as we are able to ascertain from our sources.
+The information in this article is valid as at April 2019 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
-Please contact the Library for further reading materials on the topic.
+Please contact the library for further reading materials on the topic.